Oeyshik/Portfolio/README.md

 # Portfolio Project

-A web portfolio showcasing your skills and expertise in various technologies.
+A web portfolio showcasing my skills and expertise in various technologies.

 ## Table of Contents